 Earthworms also create mounds of dirt, but there are often no holes associated with their handy work.
 Most earthworm activity happens in the spring and fall or after a rain.
 Given the extreme quantity of dirt mounds that you describe, moles should also be considered.

 Mole activity is evidenced by 2- to 24-inch volcano-shaped mounds.
 The nearby grass may also be raised where the mole is tunneling across the lawn.
-There are several tactics you can use to rid your lawn of moles, click here to read a Q and A that discusses them.

 Finally foraging animals such as birds, squirrels, raccoons, armadillos, and skunks will dig holes in your lawn.
 These are usually medium to large in size with scattered dirt rather than mounds.